grafana/k6-learn/Modules/Adding checks to your script.md

 }
 ```

-Note that there are four lines that you need to add, including importing `check` from the k6 library:
+Note that you need to import the `check` from the k6 library:

 ```js
 import check from 'k6'
 ```

-and the actual check, which you should put within the default function:
+And you need to put the actual check in the default function:

 ```js
 check(response, {